What is digital literacy?

 Background outputs and reports

-- Existing educational resource mapping and analysis
+- Existing educational resources - mapping and analysis

 - Barriers to accessing technology enhanced learning